-Benthic Landers, also known as Free Vehicles, are the most cost-effective way to get to mid-water or benthic locations.
+Benthic Landers, also known as Free Vehicles, is the most cost-effective way to get to mid-water or benthic locations.
 They can carry traps, samplers, and sensors.
 They can travel to any depth, and remain for indefinite periods of time.
 Benthic Landers remain independent of the ship and surface, release an expendable weight on command, and actively assist in their location and recovery, day or night, rain or fog.
-They can be released with countdown timers, acoustic command, galvanic time releases (GTR), or by a pre-programmed event trigger.
+They can be released with countdown timers, acoustic commands, galvanic time releases (GTR), or by a pre-programmed event trigger.

 The lower payload bay carries the mission-specific instrument or sampler.
 As long as the payload fits the mechanical, weight, and interface limits, the lander will do the hauling down and back again.